isc-projects/stork/doc/user/demo.rst

 - Stork Agent with Kea Premium Features-2

-In the sections below, we explain how to start the demo setup and how to launch the containers with additional Kea features, provided by "hooks."
+In the sections below, we explain how to start the demo setup and how to launch the containers with additional Kea features, provided by hooks.
 These hooks are required to manage hosts, subnets, and shared networks from within Stork.

 The demo launch instructions and its features are also described on the